spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Next, in the left **Main Menu**, click on the **Cluster** link to access the clusters page.

 Click on **cluster-1** to access its details page.
 Click on **Settings** from the details page to expand the settings menu.
 Click on **Delete** to delete the cluster.
 You will be asked to enter the cluster name to confirm the delete action.
-Go ahead and type the cluster name to proceed with the delete step.
+Type the cluster name to proceed with the delete step.
 Repeat this process for cluster-2.